philmcnamara/camelyon_image_processing/README.md

 ### Keras

-We used Keras 2.1.6 with a TensorFlow backend.
+We used Keras 2.1.6 with a TensorFlow backend and CUDA 9.0 to train on 4 nVidia Tesla K80s.

 **Basic_keras** - Proof-of-concept architecture we built to ensure our processing pipeline was functional